carmencchow/bellabeat_casestudy/README.md

 [1] 8
 ```

-Due to the smaller sample size from the `weightLogInfo_merged` data frame, we will not be joining it to the other data sets in order to not introduce sampling bias.
+Due to the smaller sample size from the `weightLogInfo_merged` data frame, we will not be joining it to the other data sets to avoid sampling bias.

 Below is a summary of the data cleansing steps we’ll conduct to transform our raw, unclean data into processed data for analysis.

 <h3><b>Data Cleaning</b></h2>
-Below is a summary of the data cleansing steps we’ll conduct to transform our raw, unclean data into processed data for analysis:

 <br>